Progressing our Cultural Journey

 This initiative is overseen by our National Indigenous Affairs Manager who works alongside our projects to maximise opportunities.

 “The BESIX Watpac cultural journey has evolved substantially with our processes now focused strongly on driving Indigenous engagement and participation, both on our worksites and through business opportunities.
 Upskilling the next generation of Indigenous workers is more than our responsibility, it’s the right thing to do."

-James Alley – National Indigenous Engagement Manager
+James Alley – National Indigenous Affairs Manager

 RAP Artwork by Keisha Thomason

 #Reflect Reconciliation Action Plan (RAP)

 The development of our RAP has facilitated a period of reflection; enabling a stronger understanding of potential opportunities to promote reconciliation between Aboriginal and Torres Strait Islander peoples and the broader Australian community.